 Codex for Open Source — Credits and ChatGPT Pro for maintainers

-6 March — Alongside Codex Security, OpenAI launches Codex for Open Source, a program for open source maintainers.
+March 6 — In parallel with Codex Security, OpenAI launches Codex for Open Source, a program for maintainers of open source projects.
 Selected maintainers receive API credits for their maintenance workflows as well as 6 months of ChatGPT Pro (including full access to Codex).

-The first cohort is onboarding, with an expansion planned in the coming weeks.
-This program fits OpenAI’s strategy to support the open source ecosystem on which its own systems depend.
+The first cohort is currently being onboarded, with expansion planned in the coming weeks.
+This program is part of OpenAI’s strategy to support the open source ecosystem on which its own systems depend.

 ChatGPT for Excel — AI enters financial spreadsheets

-5 March — OpenAI launches ChatGPT for Excel in beta, an add-in that integrates ChatGPT directly into Excel workbooks.
-Teams can describe what they want to build in natural language — a DCF model (Discounted Cash Flow), scenario analysis, a reconciliation across sheets — and ChatGPT generates the corresponding formulas and structures.
+March 5 — OpenAI launches ChatGPT for Excel in beta, an add-in that integrates ChatGPT directly into Excel workbooks.
+Teams can describe what they want to build in natural language — a DCF (Discounted Cash Flow) model, scenario analysis, reconciliation between sheets — and ChatGPT generates the corresponding formulas and structures.

-In parallel, new financial data integrations are being added to ChatGPT via MCP: FactSet, Dow Jones Factiva, LSEG, Daloopa, S&P Global, Moody’s, MSCI, Third Bridge and MT Newswires.
-These connectors provide access to market data, filings and transcripts directly within conversations.
+In parallel, new financial data integrations are added to ChatGPT via MCP: FactSet, Dow Jones Factiva, LSEG, Daloopa, S&P Global, Moody’s, MSCI, Third Bridge, and MT Newswires.
+These connectors enable access to market data, filings, and transcripts directly in conversations.

 GitHub Copilot — GPT-5.4 GA, Jira agent, agentic code review

 GitHub highlights “improved logical reasoning for complex, multi-step, and tool-dependent processes.”
-Enterprise and Business admins must enable the GPT-5.4 policy in Copilot settings.
+Enterprise and Business administrators must enable the GPT-5.4 policy in Copilot settings.

 Copilot Coding Agent for Jira (Public Preview)

-5 March — GitHub launches the Copilot Coding Agent integration with Jira in public preview.
-Teams can now assign Jira issues directly to Copilot: the agent analyzes the description and comments, implements changes, then opens a draft PR.
+March 5 — GitHub launches the integration of Copilot Coding Agent with Jira in public preview.
+Teams can now assign Jira issues directly to Copilot: the agent analyzes the description and comments, implements the changes, then opens a draft PR.
 It posts updates in Jira and can ask clarification questions if needed.

-The integration requires Jira Cloud with Rovo enabled and installs via the Atlassian Marketplace.
+The integration requires Jira Cloud with Rovo enabled and is installed via the Atlassian Marketplace.

 Copilot Code Review — Agentic architecture (GA)

-5 March — Copilot code review moves to general availability on an agentic architecture with tool-calling.
-The system now gathers a broader context from the repo (code, structure, references) to produce higher-quality comments with less noise.
+March 5 — Copilot code review moves to general availability on an agentic architecture with tool-calling.
+The system now collects broader repository context (code, structure, references) to produce higher-quality comments with less noise.
 Available for all Copilot plans, the feature runs on GitHub Actions.

-🔗 GPT-5.4 GA in Copilot 🔗 Copilot Coding Agent for Jira 🔗 Copilot Code Review agentic architecture
+🔗 GPT-5.4 GA in Copilot 🔗 Copilot Coding Agent for Jira 🔗 Agentic Copilot Code Review

-5–6 March — Kling AI launches Kling 3.0 with the new Motion Control 3.0 system worldwide.
-Compared to version 2.6, the new video generation model offers significant improvements:
+March 5-6 — Kling AI launches Kling 3.0 with the new Motion Control 3.0 system worldwide.
+Compared with version 2.6, the new video generation model offers significant improvements:

-- Character tracking even when the face is partially occluded
+- Character tracking even when the face is partially hidden

-A community challenge was launched to celebrate the release, and the short film “Looking for Bianca” by Jacopo Reale showcases the new model’s capabilities.
+A community challenge was launched to celebrate the release, and the short film “Looking for Bianca” by Jacopo Reale illustrates the capabilities of the new model.

-🔗 Kling 3.0 Motion Control Challenge 🔗 Kling 3.0 worldwide launch
+🔗 Kling 3.0 Motion Control Challenge 🔗 Kling 3.0 Global Launch

 Briefs

 ElevenLabs x Bookwire — ElevenLabs signs a partnership with Bookwire, a global leader in digital distribution for the publishing industry.
-The agreement aims to transform audiobook creation and distribution worldwide via ElevenLabs’ voice synthesis technology and the ElevenReader Publishing platform. 🔗 ElevenLabs x Bookwire
+The agreement aims to transform audiobook creation and distribution worldwide through ElevenLabs’ speech synthesis technology and the ElevenReader Publishing platform. 🔗 ElevenLabs x Bookwire

-Claude Community Ambassadors — Claude launches a community ambassadors program open to all profiles, worldwide.
+Claude Community Ambassadors — Claude launches a community ambassador program open to all profiles, anywhere in the world.
 Ambassadors will be able to organize local meetups and collaborate with the Claude team. 🔗 Ambassadors Program

-Antigravity v1.20.3 — Google’s AI IDE adds support for reading rules from AGENTS.md (in addition to GEMINI.md), switches auto-continue to the default mode, and improves load times for long conversations.
+Antigravity v1.20.3 — Google’s AI IDE adds support for reading rules from AGENTS.md (in addition to GEMINI.md), makes auto-continue the default mode, and improves loading times for long conversations.

 🔗 Antigravity Changelog

-GitHub Copilot — Three incremental improvements for the agent: session filters for agent activity, a model selector for @copilot in PR comments, and adding images to agent sessions. 🔗 Session Filters
+GitHub Copilot — Three incremental improvements for the agent: session filters for agent activity, model picker for @copilot in PR comments, and adding images to agent sessions. 🔗 Session Filters

 March 6 marks a turning point for AI-assisted software security.
 The two major announcements — Anthropic x Mozilla and Codex Security — show that frontier models are now capable of auditing code at scale with tangible results: 22 vulnerabilities in Firefox, 14 CVEs in critical open source projects.
 The fact that Opus 4.6 is better at finding bugs than exploiting them (2 successes out of hundreds of attempts) highlights a significant defensive advantage.

-Research on evaluation awareness (eval awareness) adds a reflective dimension: the most capable models are beginning to recognize when they’re being tested, which calls into question the reliability of benchmarks on the open internet.
-This phenomenon, still marginal (0.24% in single-agent settings), intensifies in multi-agent configurations (0.87%) and is likely to grow with future capabilities.
+The research on eval awareness adds a reflective dimension: the most capable models are beginning to recognize when they are being tested, which calls into question the reliability of benchmarks on the open internet.
+This phenomenon, still marginal (0.24% in single-agent mode), intensifies in multi-agent configuration (0.87%) and should grow with future capabilities.

-In tooling, the GitHub Copilot ecosystem continues to expand with GPT-5.4 in GA, Jira integration, and agentic code review.
-Claude Code followed six releases in one week with notable VSCode improvements and the removal of Opus 4/4.1, signaling Anthropic’s confidence in Opus 4.6 as its primary model.
+On the tooling side, the GitHub Copilot ecosystem continues to expand with GPT-5.4 in GA, Jira integration, and agentic code review.
+Claude Code released six versions in one week with notable VSCode improvements and the removal of Opus 4/4.1, signaling Anthropic’s confidence in Opus 4.6 as the main model.

 Sources